Rigidity of infinite inversive distance circle packings in the plane: Rigidity of hexagonal triangulations of the plane

-\begin{proof} The idea of proof can be summarized as follows.
+\begin{proof} The idea of the proof follows the proof of Theorem 4.3 in \cite{LSW}.
+We present the proof here for completeness.
+The idea can be summarized as follows.
 Assume $w$ is not a constant, we will construct a sequence of discrete conformal factor $w_n$ by extracting ``directional derivatives" of $w$ at different base points.
 This construction relies heavily on the symmetric structure of the lattice $V(\mathcal{T}_{st}) = L$ generated by $I$ and $w_0$, which implies that the limit of this sequence produce a linear discrete conformal factor $w_\infty$.
-By Lemma \ref{subsequence with const difference for w0 const}, $(S, \mathcal{T}_{st},I, w_\infty*l_0)$ is embeddable.
+By Corollary \ref{subsequence with const difference for w0 const}, $(S, \mathcal{T}_{st},I, w_\infty*l_0)$ is embeddable.
 However, by Proposition \ref{spiral}, if $w_\infty$ is not a constant, $(S, \mathcal{T}_{st}, I, w_\infty*l_0)$ contains overlapping triangles under the developing maps.
 This leads to a contradiction.